 Home-care For Kidney Cancer

-1. Echinacea: It is an immune-boosting plant.
-The root extract of this plant cleanses the kidneys from heavy metals like cadmium.
-The echinacea plant has anti-inflammatory effects on the body and is considered an effective herb against kidney cancer.
+1. Echinacea: The echinacea plant has anti-inflammatory effects on the body and is considered an effective herb against cancer.

-4. Korean Ginseng: The roots of this plant have been used for health and longevity for thousands of years in traditional chinese medicine.
-Ginseng reduced the risk of multiple types of cancer by up to 40%.
-It has been confirmed that ginseng directly inhibits the growth of kidney tumors.
+3. Korean Ginseng: The roots of this plant have been used for health and longevity for thousands of years in Traditional Chinese Medicine.
+Ginseng reduces the risk of multiple types of cancer.

-1. A lot of whole grains: Whole grains may reduce cancer risk because of their high amounts of fiber, antioxidants, and minerals like Vitamin E and selenium.
+• A lot of whole grains: Whole grains may reduce cancer risk because of their high amounts of fiber, antioxidants, and minerals like vitamin E and selenium

-2. Fruits and vegetables: Research suggests that fruits and fiber-rich vegetables may have a protective effect against kidney cancer and its recurrence.
+• Fruits and vegetables: Research suggests that fruits and fiber-rich vegetables may have a protective effect against cancer and its recurrence.

 Did you know?